#include <strformat.h>

 inlinestatic |

-Locale‑independent strtod
+Locale‑independent strtod clone.

 The implementation ignores the current locale; the decimal point must be ‘’.'` and no thousands separators are accepted.